We are an environmental residential community on the shores of Lake Superior

 My goal is to work to preserve and enhance the quality of life that has been established for Brickyard Creek and to find ways to continue to improve communication within the community and between Brickyard Creek and the larger Bayfield community.

-Jim Arts - Secretary
+Jim Arts - Treasurer

 I graduated from UW Eau Claire in 1986 with a degree in marketing.
 For 30 yrs, I worked for a heavy haul transportation firm.
 In 2019, I retired and am now a part-time volleyball official.
 My board experience includes serving on the Badger Region Volleyball Association board as the referee chair for three years.
 I have also served on varies committees for USA Volleyball to promote the education and training of referees in the sport.